EConradie/EConradie/README.md

 # Welcome, I'm Erik Conradie!

 I'm a full-stack developer with a passion for creating interactive digital experiences.
-I graduated from OpenWindow, where I majored in Interactive Development.
+I studying at OpenWindow, where I majored in Interactive Development.
 My journey has led me through various aspects of development, from front-end to back-end, with a keen interest in user experience and modern web technologies.

 ## Languages and Technologies